sensibill/sensibill-ios-documentation/Documentation/Transactions.md

 ## Transaction Linking
 **Transaction Linking** allows you to capture a paper receipt passing in a `transactionID`.
 This allows us to create a link on the receipt to the transaction id, and is particularly helpful to banking clients who want to link their account transactions to receipts.

-To achieve this, first initialize an `SBTransaction` and set the `externalAccountTransactionID` in it's private metadata.
-When initializing the `SensibillCaptureNavigationController` pass the uploadTransaction.
+To achieve this, first initialize an `SBTransaction` and set the `externalAccountTransactionID` in its private metadata.
+When initializing the `SensibillCaptureNavigationController` pass the transaction.

 ```swift
 func presentReceiptCaptureWithTransasctionId() {